01183 218197

 You've got your car hire sorted, you have the best car hire excess insurance, you can be certain you won't have to pay a penny more whatever happens, right?

-No insurance will cover you for gross acts of recklessness or negligence like this, if it did, we wouldn't be able to afford it, but what counts as negligence?
+No insurance will cover you for gross acts of recklessness or negligence like this.
+If it did, we wouldn't be able to afford it.
+But what counts as negligence?

-Now Auto Europe are, from our viewpoint, one of the best car hire brokers out there but, if you park your car in a car park, go and explore the town, come back and find someone else has scraped your car, in their eyes, it's your fault and you have to pay.
+If you rely upon Collision Damage Waiver products from car hire companies, the answer is more than you might expect.
+For example, some car hire companies may exclude cover for damage incurred while parking or in a parking facility as they consider it driver negligence.This can be very frustrating as, if you park your car in a car park, go and explore the town, come back and find someone else has scraped your car, in their eyes, it's your fault and you have to pay.

 Likewise most cdw policies exclude damage to high risk vulnerable parts of the car such as tyres, wheels, glass and underside of the car, areas that will be covered with our specialist insurance policies.